Creating a combo menu that loads the target URL in another frame

 </html>

-we can tell JavaScript which frame we want the combo box to load the
+The name attributes inside each FRAME is needed to tell JavaScript which frame we want the combo box to load the specified URL in.

 <script type="text/javascript">